ropensci-archive/lawn/cran-comments.md

 ---

-This version includes an update for the Javascript library turf that this package wraps.
+This version updates versions of a number of Javascript libraries wrapped, and subsequently adds some new functions.
+General documentation improvements.

 Thanks!
 Scott Chamberlain